Children of Light

 Maria Montessori

 Dr. Maria Montessori was one of the first female doctors in Italy and eventually became the founder of the Montessori Method of education.
-Through her work with the disadvantaged children of Italy's slums, she found that children learned best through tactile means.
+Through her work with disadvantaged children in Italy's slums, she found that children learn best through tactile means.
 She viewed children as unique individuals who are each at distinct developmental planes.
-Dr. Montessori dedicated her life to discover how children learn best.
-She wrote numerous books, lectured all over the world, and most importantly spent numerous hours observing children.
-She developed many hands on materials that help bring sensorial experence to learning.
-She found that children are able to work indepentantly and exploratively when the enviroment is prepared for them.
+Dr. Montessori dedicated her life to discovering how children learn best.
+She wrote numerous books, lectured all over the world, and, most importantly, spent innumerable hours observing children.
+She developed many hands-on materials that help bring sensorial experience to learning.
+She found that children can work independently and exploratively when the environment is prepared for them.
 Today, the Montessori Method is the most widely known pedagogy of education in the world.

 The Child